Ajitesh72/StoryTeller/README.md

 StoryTeller is a web-application to add,read and delete stories after Signin-in using Goggle account<br/>
 Tech Stack used:React.js,Firebase,Vite
 Link:- https://storyteller-community.netlify.app/ (Currently not responsive) <br/>
-This project won the most Creative project in hackathon CodeConcode organized by DevPost.
+This project won the most Creative project in hackathon HackConcode organized by DevPost.

 Screenshots:-